VSC-NeuroPilot/neurontainer/README.md

 - `neurontainer` is part of VSC-NeuroPilot.
 You can learn more about us [on our GitHub page](https://github.com/VSC-NeuroPilot).
 - This project is licensed under the MIT license.
+- You can find a list of planned features in our to-do Markdown file on the GitHub repo.
 - The image includes the `package.json` files for the frontend, backend and main root, as well as the pnpm lockfile.
 You can use this to inspect the dependency tree of the tools we use.